 You can clip a pearl enhancer pendant onto a chain, cord, or beaded necklace.
 As the name implies, they can enhance a string of pearls as well as many other types of necklaces.
 These pendants make versatile additions to any jewelry wardrobe.

 Typically, you can thread a necklace through the two openings on the back of a slide pendant.
 As the name implies, these pendants can slide freely from side to side as the chain or cord moves.
 However, they won't slide on beaded necklaces.

 Smaller, single bail pendants are often called charms.
 Although charms are commonly worn on bracelets, some people like the look of several charms hanging from a single chain necklace.

 The part of the pendant that goes over the chain is called the bail or bale.
 This holds the piece to the chain.
 Jewelers typically attach bails to metal pendants.
 However, some bails connect directly to gemstones.

 Peg bails are glued into holes in the tops of inexpensive, tumbled stones.

 Similar to bails, bell caps are glued onto the ends of crystals.
 These are ideal for stones you don't want to drill, such as amber.

 A locket is a special type of pendant with a hinge that can be opened.
 What goes inside depends on the wearer.
 Typically, lockets contain small photographs, engravings, or personal tokens, such as a lock of hair.
-Lockets are often made of precious metals, such as gold or silver, but may be plain or ornate in style.
+Jewelers often make lockets from precious metals, such as gold or silver.
+However, these pieces can have any style, from plain to ornate.
 Although just about any shape is possible, jewelry makers commonly create them as hearts.